These Are the 7 Chase Credit Cards I Have and Why – Harlan (And How I Use Each One)

 - British Airways Visa Signature® Card – Got this one for the big up to 100,000-point sign-up bonus after meeting tiered minimum spending requirements

 - United℠ Explorer Card – Love the access to more award seats, 2 one-time lounge passes each year, and bonus miles on the MPX app

 - IHG® Rewards Club Premier Credit Card – It’s a keeper for the free award night each year

-- The World Of Hyatt Credit Card – Ditto
+- World of Hyatt Credit Card – Ditto

 It pains me that I don’t have the Chase Freedom Unlimited®.
 I feel like a piece of the puzzle is missing.
 And if I really had my way, I wouldn’t mind snagging the Ink Business Preferred℠ Credit Card, too.
 That’s why you need a strategy when you’re under 5/24!